nodeiflux/templates/README.md

 ## Templates

-These are the current templates:
+These are the current templates (click to expand):
 <details>
-  <summary>express-minimal (click to expand)</summary >
+  <summary>express-minimal</summary >
   Smallest useable express template <br />
   This template not relevant for most people.
   Unless you have specific requirements and need something to build from, quickly
 </details>
 <details>